samlevy25/Bubble/README.md

 </p>
 <p>Every user's profile is an integral part of Bubbles.
 It serves as a personal space, allowing users to share information, interests, and activities.
 Emphasis is placed on user-friendliness and privacy.</p>

+<h3>Bubble</h3>
+<p>"Bubbles" is a unique feature of our social networking application designed to foster community-based local interactions.
+These "Bubbles" are geographically based groups created by users and defined by specific locations and radii.
+The goal of "Bubbles" is to connect people within a certain geographical proximity, promoting a sense of community and shared local experiences.</p>

 <h3>Private Chats</h3>
 <p>The essence of any social network lies in facilitating communication.
 Our app includes a private chat feature, enabling one-on-one conversations.</p>